conrad/feebly/README.md

 # feebly
-A rudimentary implementation of the Weebly website
+This project was done for some practice with CSS.
+It is rudimentary implementation for of the Weebly website.